AeN-R-Workshop/7-GitHub/README.md

     cd - change directory.
 You can do this relative to where you are currently located.
 Press TAB to autocomplete mkdir - make a new directory

   3. Clone the respository so you can work on it on your local computer.
 Use the URL of the repo page.
+Use the middle mouse button to paste into your Git Bash terminal.

     git clone https://github.com/...